Which of the Following Correctly Defines a Product

 Products can be classified based on their primary use:

-• Necessities: Products required for basic living, such as food, clothing, and shelter.
-That's why - Luxuries: Non-essential products that provide comfort and pleasure but aren't required for survival. - Emergency products: Items purchased during urgent situations, such as umbrellas during rain or medicines during illness.
+- Necessities: Products required for basic living, such as food, clothing, and shelter.
+On top of that, - Luxuries: Non-essential products that provide comfort and pleasure but aren't required for survival. - Emergency products: Items purchased during urgent situations, such as umbrellas during rain or medicines during illness.

 Classification by Durability